 Every company providing goods or services pays for insurance as a cost of doing business.
 As a result of insurance fraud – the insurance company must raise rates.
 To cover the increased cost of insurance, the company must charge you more for goods and services.
 Bottom line – insurance fraud makes everything more expensive for everybody.
 Insurance fraud is not simply a problem for insurance companies, it’s a problem for all of us – everybody loses and everybody pays.
 Insurance fraud also diverts resources from law enforcement and fire services.

 The Insurance Fraud Investigation Bureau confronts the problem of insurance fraud through the prevention, investigation, and prosecution of fraudulent insurance acts in an effort to reduce the amount of premium dollars used to pay fraudulent claims.
-In 2011, the Fraud Bureau received nearly 600 fraud referrals from insurance companies, law enforcement agencies, and the public totaling an estimated $23,600,000 in losses.
+In 2013, the Fraud Bureau received 611 fraud referrals from insurance companies, law enforcement agencies, and the public.

 In our efforts to prevent insurance fraud and medical identity theft, the bureau has created a poster to be displayed in businesses, medical offices, and insurance agencies.
 It warns the public about loaning or selling their personal insurance information to a third party.
 This is a felony in the State of Iowa which is punishable by up to 5 years in prison and a fine up to $7500.